Cray-HPE/docs-csm/operations/boot_orchestration/Tools_for_Resolving_Boot_Issues.md

 cray bos components describe x3000c0s19b4n0
 ```

-Additionally, nodes that are unable to boot may also be disabled to prevent further BOS power actions from being applied
+Additionally, nodes that are unable to boot may also be disabled.
+BOS will not apply power actions to disabled nodes,
-to a node.
-This is helpful if BOS is currently retrying power operations on a specific node, and you need to introspect
-the node environment interactively.
+allowing an administrator to debug the node environment interactively.

 ```bash
 cray bos components update --enabled False x3000c0s19b4n0